bfeher/BFPaperTabBarController/README.md

 @param animated (BOOL) A flag to determine if we should animate the change or not.

+## Delegate Method
+`(BOOL)bfPaperTabBarController:(BFPaperTabBarController *)paperTabBarController shouldSelectViewControllerAtIndex:(NSInteger)index`<br />
+Required protocol method to sort of replace UITabBarController's `-(BOOL)shouldSelecteViewController...` method.
+It's not a direct replacement though, so be careful!<br />
+@param paperTabBarController The BFPaperTabBarController sending this message.<br />
+@param index                 The NSInteger index of the tab to investigate.<br />
+@return BOOL: YES|NO. YES will select the tab, NO will not.

-To Do
+To Do (Will accept pull requests implementing these features ;] )
 ---------
-Support tabBars with non-equally distributed tab widths.
+Support tabBars with non-equally distributed tab widths.<br />
+Signal ALL UITabBarControllerDelegate methods.
+(Missing 2 stated above.)

 Usage